-The company has provided employment opportunities to over 1000 people.
+The company has provided employment opportunities to over 619 people from the local community.
 All these people are willingly employed; they have contracts and are free to leave in case they want.
 In addition, the company pays a competitive wage to the workers.
 Workers are provided with adequate protection while at work regarding PPE, provided with adequate food and are covered by health insurance.
 Training in first aid is done annually and first aid kits are available in offices, and all workers' camp and field operational sites.
 A workers' clinic has been established and offers timely treatment to the workers.
 The health centre is also accessible by the community at a cost.

-Further Actions related to addressing workers rights have been described under principles 3,4 and 5 below.
+Further Actions related to addressing workers' rights have been described under principles 3,4 and 5 below.

-Actions to address the company's adverse impact on the human rights of the community have been summarized in the three-year company-driven rural development business model which has been crafted by the company with three major objectives of improving local employment (targeting at least 200 young men and women from the local communities- progress to date is 619 local people employed); increasing the company's positive effect on the local society (including increasing community' access to safe water from 47% to 79%, 75% has been achieved and providing to date agricultural/livestock management and entrepreneurship training to 1600 local farmers/cattle keepers for food security and income generation-so far 1124 have been reached).
-This is partly intended to make up for the benefits derived by local communities from illegal livelihood activities in the forest reserve.
+Actions to address the company's adverse impact on the human rights of the community have been summarized in the three-year company-driven rural development business model which has been crafted by the company with three major objectives of improving local employment (targeting at least 200 young men and women from the local communities- progress to date is 619 local people employed); increasing the company's positive effect on the local society (including increasing community' accessibility to safe water from 47% 79%.
+To date 75% has been achieved and providing advanced agricultural/livestock management and entrepreneurship training to 1600 local farmers/cattle keepers for food security and income generation-so far 1124 have been reached).
+This is partly intended to offset the benefits derived by local communities from illegal livelihood activities in the forest reserve.
 Another key indicator is increasing the number of community members including school children (5000 in total) who have significantly increased their understanding and awareness of the importance of environmental conservation and responsible forest resources management so far 7175 have been sensitized.

-In addition the company has undertaken a number of Cooperate responsibility activities as described below;
+In addition, the company has undertaken a number of Cooperate responsibility activities as described below;

-The surrounding communities have been given technical training in Savings and credit skills and have started savings and credit schemes.
+The surrounding communities have been given technical training in financial literacy and have started village savings and loan associations (VSLA).
 They borrow and lend the money amongst themselves thus starting different livelihood activities thus a contribution to the enjoyment of a range of economic rights.
 To date 35 groups have been supported.
-In addition the company supports a community heifer project and supported trainings in herbal medicine in the surrounding communities.
+In addition, the company supports a community heifer project and supported trainings in herbal medicine in the surrounding communities.